 Conservation

-Because of wide range and no evidence of significant population decline, the species is assessed as being of Least Concern.
+Because of a wide range and no evidence of significant population decline, the species is assessed as being of Least Concern.

 Copyright: Wikipedia.
 This article is licensed under the GNU Free Documentation License.
 It uses material from Wikipedia.org … Additional information and photos added by Avianweb.